niztg/aiotrivia/DOCUMENTATION.md

 <em>Note: You can call your instance whatever you want.
 For the sake of this example, we will call it `trivia`.</em>

 ### *await* trivia.get_random_question(*difficulty*)
+Returns a random trivia question.

+#### Parameters:
+**difficulty**[optional]: The difficulty of question you want.
+Defaults to a random choice between 'easy', 'medium' and 'hard'

+#### Raises:
+**InvalidDifficulty**: If the difficulty you passed in is not 'easy', 'medium' or 'hard'

+FIX:
+Pass in a valid difficulty.

 ## aiotrivia.question.Question